 - Nasal corticosteroids will help reduce any inflammation.

 - Decongestants can help you if you’re having trouble breathing.

 If your condition is more serious, go chat to your doctor and perhaps look into an allergy specialist.
 They might suggest changes to your diet to help calm down your allergy.
 For example, eating more fruits that are high in vitamin C; nuts that are rich in vitamin E; and drinking tea, which is full of flavonoids.

 Is there a permanent cure for dust allergy?

-In a word: no. It’s impossible to remove all the dust mites in your home.
-They are literally a problem you must live with, but these steps can help make that as comfortable as possible.
+In a word: no. It’s impossible to evict all the dust mites in your home.
+You’re going to have to live with them.
+But all these steps will help keep your dust allergy in check.